bingomanatee/snaps/api/Snap.md

 #### update(broadcast: boolean, edition:int) : this (Snap)

 Applies the pending updates to the object; also updates properties based on any current animations.
-`edition` is meant to track which iteration of update is being executed; if update is being called from the Space it will be provided; do not enter it yourself.
+`edition` is meant to track which iteration of update is being executed.
+If update is being called from the Space it will be provided; do not enter it yourself.

+The purpose of edition is to ensure that processes for which it is critical that they not occur more than once per update cycle have a reference as to which update cycle is underway.

+If editiion is not present, then its assumed that the update is "local" (to this snap and its children) and an edition will be created for this update cycle.

+Update dispatches an 'updated' through the terminal of the snap.
+If for some reason you want complete control over the update process, clear the updated listeners from the termianl and add your own listener.

+#### (the default listeners to 'updated') (broadcast, edition)

+triggers one or more sub-processes in this order:

+1. *updateBlends(broadcasdt, edition* (if there are any blends)
+2. *updateProperties('blends')* (if there are any active blends)
+3. *updatePhysics* (todo)
+4. *updateObervers(broadcast, edition)*  (if there are any observers) -- deprecating
+5. *updateProperties(broadcast, edition)* (if there are any pending changes) **this is the place where any property updates are made permanant -- the main point of `update()`.
+Note it is quite possible that some of the above events may add pending property changes.
+6. *call update(broadcast, edition)* on each nodeChild (if broadcast is true).

+note that simple or inactive snaps do not perform any action in the update cycle.

 ### Methods: Physics